FredHutch/RedcapDotNetDETs/README.md

 *(More details to come!)*

 ##Common Code
 The common code is used to parse the posted values passed to the DET by REDCap.
 It also contains routines to read and write records to REDCap.
+The REDCap API code was adapted from the work of [Chris Nefcy](https://github.com/redcap-tools/nef-c-sharp).

 *(Much more details to come!)*